Skip to content

 Addressing these challenges requires a strategic approach, combining careful planning with the right tools and processes.

-Strategies for Testing Legacy Code
+Effective Strategies for Legacy Testing

 What should we do then to test a legacy code?
 You have to develop a plan that involves a mix of technical and strategic approaches.
 Take a look at the following strategies: